ModusCreateOrg/react-native-device/README.md

 	React.DeviceEventEmitter.addListener('resume', () => { console.log('resume')});
 });

-When Device fires an event, the properties values are valid within the event handler and until the next event.
+// When Device fires an event, the properties values are valid within the event handler and until the next event.

+// to force the application to render to a specific orientation:

+Device.lockOrientation(orientation)

+// orientation may be one of the following strings:
+// "Portrait" or "Landscape" or "Landscape" or "LandscapeLeft" or "LandscapeRight"
+// or "PortraitUpsideDown"

+// to allow the application to render any orientation:

+Device.unlockOrientation()

+// Device provides a single asynchronous method to query for information about the device:

 ```